ITSawa/lite-chart-js/README.md

 javascript

 chart.spawn('chartContainer');
-Example
+Full Example
-Here is a full example of how to use LiteChart:
+Here's a full HTML example to use LiteChart in your project:

 html